nsrr/abc-documentation/pages/dataset-introduction.md

 ## Explanation of treatment arms

-Each ABC subject was randomized to LGB or CPAP.
+Each ABC subject was randomized to bariatric surgery (LGB) or continuous positive airway pressure (CPAP).
 The assigned arm is represented by the [`rand_treatmentarm`](https://sleepdata.org/datasets/abc/variables/rand_treatmentarm) variable.
 The meanings of the arms are as follows:

-1. LGB
+1. Laparoscopic Gastric Banding (LGB)
-2. CPAP
+2. Continuous Positive Airway Pressure (CPAP)

 ## Questions?